ibexa/documentation-developer/docs/guide/search/criteria_reference/isuserbased_criterion.md

 ## Limitations

-The `IsUserBased` Criterion is not available in Solr search engine.
+The `IsUserBased` Criterion is not available in Solr or Elastic search engines.

 ## Example